 Waters of the United States (WOTUS)

 WOTUS is already under review for this Administration.
 We can expect to see extreme discussion on this since having to define WOTUS is difficult, as it is controversial.
-Multiple states, tribes, and environmental groups pushed back on the Trump Administration’s Navigable Waters Protection Rule, so we can speculate that the Biden Administration will want to expand the definition and scope and go for a broader rule to replace it.
+Multiple states, tribes and environmental groups pushed back on the Trump Administration’s Navigable Waters Protection Rule, so we can speculate that the Biden Administration will want to expand the definition and scope and go for a broader rule to replace it.

 Per- and polyfluoroalkyl substances (PFAS)

 Expect to see the enforcement of PFAS being talked about, as well.
-Some questions are if the Biden Administration will use the All-Of-Government approach like we are seeing in climate change, if they will revisit the 70 ppt LHA for drinking water, and if the remediation of PFAS will be listed as a hazardous waste under RCRA, CERCLA.
+Some questions are if the Biden Administration will use the All-of-Government approach like we are seeing in climate change, if they will revisit the 70 ppt LHA for drinking water and if the remediation of PFAS will be listed as a hazardous waste under RCRA or CERCLA.
 States are also getting involved with PFAS.
 There will be multiple legislation pieces floating around on both the federal and state level.
 Regan is committed to making PFAS a “top priority” for this team and he mentioned in his Senate confirmation that part of this approach will include pursuing discharge limits and water quality values.

 Need Any Help?

 If you need help with getting your facility in compliance, iSi has multiple project managers that specialize in doing third-party compliance audits and reporting.
+Contact us today!